 Our presentation is organized around a seven-faceted taxonomy for item innovation.
 Each facet of the taxonomy can be conceptualized as a continuum, ranging from less to more "innovative."
 However, this should be regarded as a description of innovations that can be developed rather than those that should be.
-For any given testing application, and any facet of the taxonomy, our recommendation is that the optimal level of innovative" level, but may be at another point along the continuum.
+For any given testing application, and any facet of the taxonomy, our recommendation is that the optimal level of innovation be targeted.
+In many cases, this optimal level will not be the "most innovative" level, but may be at another point along the continuum.
 A variety of other aspects of the exam program are likely to influence the determination of the appropriate target.